mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 It’s always possible to restore an old string that was removed from code, as long as the text remains the same, and the string is used exactly in the same context.

-It might also be possible to uplift the patch if the string is still available in the [gecko-string repository](https://hg.mozilla.org/l10n/gecko-strings). `gecko-strings` is a repository with a [superset](https://firefox-source-docs.mozilla.org/l10n/crosschannel/index.html) of strings from all [supported versions](https://hg.mozilla.org/mozilla-unified/file/tip/python/l10n/mozxchannel/__init__.py#l31) of Firefox: nightly, beta, release, ESR.
+It might also be possible to uplift the patch if the string is still available in the [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source). `firefox-l10n` acts as a single localization source for multiple builds, with a [superset](https://firefox-source-docs.mozilla.org/l10n/singlel10nsource.html) of strings from all [supported versions](https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json#L2) of Firefox: nightly, beta, release, ESR.

 Consider this example:
 * The original string landed in Firefox 85, and was removed later in Firefox 92.
 * The list of support versions in cross-channel includes: ESR91, 92, 93, 94.
 * The string is restored in Firefox 94.

-The string will still be available in `gecko-strings` until ESR91 becomes unsupported, since the string was removed after that release (in Firefox 92).
+The string will still be available in `firefox-l10n-source` until ESR91 becomes unsupported, since the string was removed after that release (in Firefox 92).
 This patch could be uplifted without creating any issue to localization (it would be a *no-op*).

 If the string is not available anymore, this is effectively a new string, and must be [treated as such](#can-i-uplift-a-patch-to-beta-or-release).